CarsonTSmith/Grackle/server/README.md

 After the project is built the resulting binary executable can be found in /Grackle/server/bin

 Then you can start the server.
+By default it will listen on port 42125.